fsackur/psframework/README.md

 - Background tasks
 - Module development and increasing usability of developed modules

-If even one of these is a function that your team has to perform, then PSFramework can potentially save you a large number of hours of effort and increase the quality of your application.
+These areas are a subset of what PSFramework offers.
+PSFramework ha a broad scope.
+But if even one of these is a function that your team has to perform, then PSFramework can potentially save you a large number of hours of effort, while also increasing the quality of your applications.

-Get back to what you do best: delivering business value!
+**Get back to what you do best: delivering business value!**

 ## Logging